shapely/shapely/docs/installation.rst

 Installation from PyPI
 ^^^^^^^^^^^^^^^^^^^^^^

-Shapely is available as a binary distribution (wheel) for Linux, OSX and Windows platforms.
+Shapely is available as a binary distribution (wheel) for Linux, macOS and Windows platforms.
 The distribution includes a GEOS version that was most recent at the time of the Shapely release.
 Install the binary wheel with pip as follows::